Project background

 • New staircases in Eastern Reserve

 Council has engaged Land and Marine Group to undertake these works.
-Stage one works along the Diamond Bay boardwalk, between Craig Ave and Kimberley St, will start in May 2023 and are expected to take approximately seven months, weather permitting
+Stage one works along the Diamond Bay boardwalk, between Craig Avenue and Kimberley Street, started in May 2023 and Stage two works along Eastern Reserve between Lancaster Road and Bulga Road start in January 2024 and are expected to take approximately seven months, weather permitting

 More information about this project can be found in the Document Library on this page.
 Alternatively, you can email majorprojects@waverley.nsw.gov.au.